TF HTAP’s Mission

 - Build a Common Understanding by Engaging Experts Inside and Outside the LRTAP Convention

 Leadership and Participation

-The Task Force is chaired by Dr. Frank Dentener (European Community) and Dr. Terry Keating (United States).
+The Task Force is co-chaired by Dr. Terry Keating (United States) and Dr. Heather Morrison (Canada) and vice-chairs Dr. Tim Butler (Germany) and Dr. Jacek Kamiński (Poland).
 Participation in the Task Force is open to all interested experts.
-To date, experts from 38 countries around the world, including 14 from outside the UNECE have participated in TF HTAP activities.
+To date, experts from 38 countries, including 14 from outside the UNECE have participated in the TF HTAP activities.